 Did you know there are some financial metrics that can provide clues of a potential multi-bagger?
 In a perfect world, we'd like to see a company investing more capital into its business and ideally the returns earned from that capital are also increasing.
 This shows us that it's a compounding machine, able to continually reinvest its earnings back into the business and generate higher returns.
 So when we looked at Red River Resources (ASX:RVR) and its trend of ROCE, we really liked what we saw.

 Understanding Return On Capital Employed (ROCE)

 Just to clarify if you're unsure, ROCE is a metric for evaluating how much pre-tax income (in percentage terms) a company earns on the capital invested in its business.
 To calculate this metric for Red River Resources, this is the formula:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Therefore, Rumble Resources has an ROCE of 0.06%.
-In absolute terms, that's a low return and it also under-performs the Metals and Mining industry average of 8.9%.
+So, Red River Resources has an ROCE of 2.2%.
+Ultimately, that's a low return and it under-performs the Metals and Mining industry average of 8.7%.

-Rumble Resources has recently broken into profitability so their prior investments seem to be paying off.
-Shareholders would no doubt be pleased with this because the business was loss-making five years ago but is is now generating 0.06% on its capital.
-And unsurprisingly, like most companies trying to break into the black, Rumble Resources is utilizing 237% more capital than it was five years ago.
-We like this trend, because it tells us the company has profitable reinvestment opportunities available to it, and if it continues going forward that can lead to a multi-bagger performance.
+Red River Resources has recently broken into profitability so their prior investments seem to be paying off.
+The company was generating losses five years ago, but now it's earning 2.2% which is a sight for sore eyes.
+And unsurprisingly, like most companies trying to break into the black, Red River Resources is utilizing 92% more capital than it was five years ago.
+This can indicate that there's plenty of opportunities to invest capital internally and at ever higher rates, both common traits of a multi-bagger.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.